illinois-cs241/illinois-cs241.github.io/_docs/chatroom.md

 Read and Write calls (general read/write - this extends to recv, send, etc.) can fail to send/receive all bytes or get interrupted by signals.

 We've defined read and write to follow the same rules.
-So, without loss of generallity, we will explain what to do for read/write failures by explaining with read:
+So, without loss of generality, we will explain what to do for read/write failures by explaining with read:

 Let y = read(x bytes)

 * if 0 < y < x then read did not read all of the bytes and should continue reading
 * if y == 0 then connection was closed and readall should return total bytes read
-* if y == -1 && errno == EINTR then read was interupted by a signal and should try again
+* if y == -1 && errno == EINTR then read was interrupted by a signal and should try again
 * if y == -1 && errno != EINTR then read failed and should not try again and readall should return -1